 Date: Student Name:

 PSU ID#: Phone #:

 Email address:

-I request a review of course to determine if it is equivalent to Penn State
+I request a review of to determine if it is equivalent to Penn State

-Have you completed the course a tt this time?
+Have you completed the course a at this time?
 YES NO

 Justification (by student)

-Graduate Coordinator Statement:
+Director of Graduate Programs Statement:

 This course is equivalent to the above Penn State course.
 Approved

 This course is not equivalent to the above Penn State course (Please provide a brief statement about why this course is not equivalent).
 Not Approved

-Signature of Graduate Programs Coordinator
+Signature of Director of Graduate Programs

+Digitation of Director of Oraquate Programs